Microsoft disAbility Scholarship

-- Be a current high school senior with living with a disAbility (as defined by WHO), whether that be visual, hearing, mobility, cognitive, speech or other disAbility.
+- Be a current high school senior living with a disability (as defined by WHO), whether that be visual, hearing, mobility, cognitive, speech or other disability.

 - Plan to attend an undergraduate program in a 2 or 4-year University/College or Technical College in the fall of the academic year following high-school graduation.
 Schools must be in the USA or have a USA-Affiliate for financial transactions (contact Seattle Foundation to verify non-USA school’s eligibility).

 - Declare an approved major in engineering, computer science, computer information systems, law, business, or a related field (e.g. paralegal, pre-law, finance, business administration, or marketing).

 - Demonstrate leadership at school and/or in the community.

 - Have a high school cumulative GPA of 3.0 or higher.

 - Require financial assistance to attend college.

 - Enrollment status must be full-time or half-time.

 - Résumé.
 Your résumé should include the following information:

 - Extracurricular activities (school and community related)